aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 When a contact request originates from a package detail page, the customer is guided to the package's issue tracker or public repository if their issue is with the package itself (and not about it's listing in Construct Hub).
+The routing is based on metadata configured on the package itself, through the bug tracker URL, repository URL, and homepage URL.

 ## Technical Design